 The IUCN, or the International Union for Conservation of Nature, one of the highest governing bodies across the world, considers the orca species as ‘data deficient’ which means there’s not a lot of evidence dictating that their numbers are on the decline to the verge of being considered endangered.
 However, this might sound surprising because of the nature of these creatures, orcas or killers, while they are quite hard to study in the wild due to their constant migration and elusiveness.

 However, the IUCN made a point that Orcas thriving off the coast of the strait of Gibraltar are considered endangered as their primary food source – which is the bluefin tuna are also on the endangered list.

 Are orcas endangered?
 Orcas are, without a doubt, some of the most easily distinguishable marine mammals on the planet due to their massiveness and their distinct black and white colorations.
 Despite being on top of the food chain, they are not excused for threats that make their population plummet.

 Fortunately, orcas have been protected mammals for several decades now, and although their numbers were on the decline back then, studies show that they have a steady rise in numbers thanks to these laws.
 Hopefully, this leads to a promising future for their kind.

-Show your passion with the Ocean and other marine animals by wearing our ATOLEA Ocean-inspired jewelry.
-We have a wide choice of Sea-inspired jewelry designs that will match any preference you have for an accessory.
+Show your passion with the Ocean and other marine animals by wearing our waterproof rings.
+We have a wide choice of whale-inspired jewelry designs that will match any preference you have for an accessory.
 When worn, it will definitely match your outfit and will give you that unique Summer vibe anywhere you go.